 Sherman describes the annex as the "hip cousin" to the headquarters.
 Instead of the bright and neutral shades that have come to be expected with the brand, Float Studio opted to use a palette centered on brown, black, and gray.
 "We stripped away traditional detailing, focused on cleaner lines, and used earthy textures in paint treatments and materials," Sherman notes.

-The team opted for open shelving in the kitchen—a mainstay of Food52—alongside dark cabinetry and appliances that were signals of something new.
+They opted for open shelving in the kitchen—a mainstay of Food52—alongside dark cabinetry and appliances that were signals of something new.
 The island, which can be moved, features tambour paneling to match the textured walls, and the arched entryway provides a hint of home.

 "The open shelves on the back wall echo the shelving we've had in all of our kitchens," she notes.
 "These allow you to create vignettes with your dishes and cookware, plants, and objects—and we fully embrace this ability to change up the look."